 Councilmember Saldaña asked of the current unemployment rate in San Antonio.
 Mr. Dominguez replied that it was 3.1%.
 Councilmember Saldaña expressed support for the recommendations to address those actively looking for work as well as those who were disengaged from the labor market.
 He asked if abatements were as-of-right if companies met the requirements.
-Mr. Dominguez replied that they were not and all agreements were subject to City Council consideration and could be changed as allowed by contract terms.
+Mr. Dominguez replied that they were not and all agreements were subject to City Council consideration.

 Councilmember Pelaez expressed support for aligning equity-based values with economic development policy and asked of data from other cities indicating that similar programs were effective.
-Mr. Perez replied that data was scarce because the concepts were relatively new in relation to equity-based approaches.
-Mr. Dominguez added that staff would be tracking local data to determine success in San Antonio.
+Mr. Dominguez noted that staff would be tracking local data to determine success in San Antonio.
 Councilmember Pelaez expressed concern that existing regulations were already too onerous.
 Mr. Dominguez stated that staff gathered data from businesses to discover and address regulatory challenges.

 Councilmember Gonzales expressed support for larger allocations to Delegate Agencies to support positive outcomes through the UPN.
 Mr. Perez noted that staff was focused on gathering data to show that Delegate Agency outcomes could be tied directly to economic development goals.
 Councilmember Gonzales asked if limiting the program to two projects annually would provide enough data to demonstrate success.
-Mr. Perez replied that two annual projects were recommended due to capacity and the complexity of tracking participant data.
+It was recommended due to capacity and the complexity of tracking participant data that only two annual projects be the limit.
 Councilmember Gonzales expressed concern that the program would not generate results fast enough to correct the issues San Antonio faced.

-Councilmember Courage asked of the required percentage to satisfy the high wage requirement.
-Mr. Perez replied that it was at least 30% of wages.
-Councilmember Courage asked of what was covered by the paid internship priority.
-Mr. Perez replied that it required the company to invest 5% of its abatement value in paid internships for five years.
-Mr. Dominguez added that the company could also choose to utilize the same amount to bring assist with continuing education instead experts on site to of paid internships.
-Councilmember Courage asked that the requirements be mandatory for the life of the agreement and suggested allowing companies to donate the 5% to other organizations that support workforce development.
-He expressed support for the recommendations.
+Councilmember Courage asked of the required percentage to satisfy the high wage requirement and paid internship coverage.
+Mr. Perez replied that it was at least 30% of wages and added that the company was required to invest 5% of its abatement value in paid internships for five years.
+Mr. Dominguez added that the company could also choose to utilize the same amount to bring experts on site to assist with continuing education instead of paid internships.
+Councilmember Courage asked that the requirements be mandatory for the life of the agreement and suggested companies donate 5% to other organizations that support workforce development.